Stripe PHP Payment Integration Guide

 }

-Never expose raw Stripe error codes or messages directly to the user.
-Decline codes like generic_decline or do_not_honor are meaningless to customers and can be confusing or alarming.
+Never expose raw Stripe error codes or decline codes directly to the user.
+Codes like generic_decline or do_not_honor are confusing to customers and can undermine trust.

 try {